 Diplomas.
 The actual completion date of a student's degree will be noted on the official transcript.
 The diploma, however, will carry one of the following dates, whichever comes first after degree completion-May 31, August 31, or January 31.
-For graduate students, the specific title of the degree with the concentration will appear on the diploma; for undergraduate students, the degree, the major, undergraduate honors, and the concentration (if any) will appear on the diploma.
+For graduate students, the specific title of the degree with the concentration will appear on the diploma; for undergraduate honors, and the concentration (if any) will appear on the diploma.